madiali/mips-emulator/README.md

 You can find an example JSON file `catsAndDogs.json` at the link above.
 Modify the `.json` for your own needs.
-Mostly everything should stay the same, but at minimum, you will need to provide the names of your `.mem` files.
+Mostly everything should stay the same, but at minimum, you need to provide the names of your `.mem` files.

 You can create additional Data Memory mappings to view mapped data memory values in the emulator.
 See [Rubik's](src/test/TestProjects/Rubik's/rubiks.json) for an example.